pbuckner/x-plane_plugins/XPython/docs/source/development/modules/utilities.rst

     not normally run, and this may adversely affect performance, so do not leave error callbacks installed in shipping plugins.

+    Error callbacks can be defined for *each "real" plugin*, but as all XPPython3 python plugins appear as a single plugin to X-Plane, there can be *only one error callback* for all XPPython3 plugins.
+Additional calls to :py:func:`setErrorCallback` will replace the previous callback with the new callback (for all XPPython3 plugins).

     >>> def MyCallback(msg):
     ...   xp.log(msg)
     ...